Ofc. John O'Brien

-Spokane Police officers were involved in an Officer Involved Shooting (OIS) incident today.
+Spokane Police officers were involved in an Officer Involved Shooting (OIS) incident this morning.
+Two officers fired their service weapons striking the subject.

-One officer fired their service weapon striking the subject.
-No officers were injured during this incident.
+No officers or other civilians were injured during this incident.

 The incident is being investigated by the Spokane Investigative Regional Response (SIRR) Team.